-R&D site in France established in 2021
+R&D site in France established in 2021 New R&D site in North America completed in 2022

 New R&D site in Japan scheduled to be completed in 2022

 Promoting ESG Management

 Kubota will position Environment, Social, and Governance ("ESG") aspects at the core of management going forward and will also promote Kubota's own style of business management driven by a mission to solve social issues, which we refer to as K-ESG management.
 In the area of R&D, therefore, we will accelerate initiatives aimed at promoting innovation that will contribute to solving environmental and social issues.